 Homemade Natural Dishwasher Detergent on the Cheap

-Are you as conscientious about protecting the environment as you are your budget?
+Are you as conscientious about protecting the environment as you are about your budget?
 You can help keep chemicals out of the water supply while keeping more dollars in your pocket with these recipes.

 Years ago, a consumer report said that any brand of dishwashing soap would work well, as long as it contained “enzymes.”
 I was still using the store brand, saving over $5 a month on the national brand in the green box.

 Commercials urge you to buy a rinse-aid product for getting that shiny finish, but I’ve been using white vinegar for years.
 So I thought I was pretty frugal in the dishwasher soap category.

 Then the government banned phosphates from dishwashing soap back in 2010.
 They realized that dumping chemicals into our water supply was probably not the best idea.
 This spawned a rash of “miracle products” to get your dishes shiny clean without that cloudy film.
 The trouble is that it’s just throwing more chemicals at a problem that is not that hard to overcome, and at even greater savings.